top of page

 Our efforts include:

-We are planting 140,000 of trees in Gunung Leuser National Park, creating alternate jobs to restore rather than to destroy.
+We are planting trees in the Gunung Leuser National Park, creating alternate jobs to restore rather than to destroy.

 We are funding forest patrols to apprehend poachers and illegal loggers.